libretro/docs/docs/library/gearsystem.md

 - **Master System BIOS (restart)** [gearsystem_bios_sms] (**Disabled**|Enabled)

-	This option will enables/disables BIOS for Master System / Mark III models.
+	Enable or disable the Master System BIOS.
 For this to work, the `bios.sms` file must exist in RetroArch's system directory.
+When enabled it will execute as in original hardware, which may cause invalid ROMs to lock or fail to boot.

 - **Game Gear BIOS (restart)** [gearsystem_bios_gg] (**Disabled**|Enabled)

-	This option will enables/disables BIOS for Game Gear model.
-For this to work, the `bios.gg` file must exist in the RetroArch's system directory.
+	Enable or disable the Game Gear BIOS.
+For this to work, the `bios.gg` file must exist in RetroArch's system directory.
+When enabled it will execute as in original hardware, which may cause invalid ROMs to lock or fail to boot.

 - **YM2413 (restart)** [gearsystem_ym2413] (**Auto**|Disabled)

-	This option will enables/disables YM2413 (OPLL) FM sound chip.
+	Enable or disable the YM2413 (OPLL) FM sound chip.
+'Auto' enables the chip based on the loaded content.
+Some Master System games use this chip for enhanced music.

     - *Auto* selects the best option based on the rom.
     - *Disabled* disables YM2413.

+- **PSG Volume** [gearsystem_psg_volume] (**100**|0 - 200)

+	Set the volume of the PSG (SN76489).
+The value is a percentage from 0 to 200, where 100 is the default volume.

+- **FM Volume** [gearsystem_fm_volume] (**100**|0 - 200)

+	Set the volume of the YM2413 (OPLL) FM sound chip.
+The value is a percentage from 0 to 200, where 100 is the default volume.

 - **3D Glasses** [gearsystem_glasses] (**Both Eyes / OFF**|Left Eye|Right Eye)